PDOK/webservices-workshop/src/WORKSHOP.md

       }
 ```

-6. As you can see, the `lookup` endpoint returns a geometry of the requested object.
+When you click an autosuggest item, the map will zoom to the location of the selected object.
+This can still be improved, as you can see, the `lookup` endpoint returns a geometry of the requested object.
 You can make this geometry visible by creating a `VectorSource` and `VectorLayer`, add the feature to the `VectorSource` and add the `VectorLayer` to the map.

 ```js
 const vectorSource = new VectorSource()